sguox002/leetcode/leetcode-all.md

 - if we invert the inversion we shall be able to get a sorted array-->
 - if(abs(A[i]-i)>1) there is a global inversion. or lmax <A[i+2].
 ->>

-<<-782	Transform to Chessboard    		46.8%	Hard
-given nxn 01 matrix, swap any two rows or two columns return min number of mvoes to transform to a chess board or impossible -1
-- determine the [0,0] element is 0 or 1.
-If N is odd, this is fixed.
-- if even, have two choices the top left can be 0 or 1.
-- if first row is determined, then everything is determined.
-- rowSwap compare to row 0
-- colSwap compare to col 0
-->>

 <<-792	Number of Matching Subsequences    		47.8%	Medium